notepad-plus-plus/npp-usermanual/content/docs/plugin-communication.md

 #### [2045] **NPPM_DESTROYSCINTILLAHANDLE**
 *If plugin called NPPM_CREATESCINTILLAHANDLE to create a Scintilla handle, it should call this message to destroy this handle while it exit.*
-*Not this message is deprecated.
+*Note: this message is deprecated.
 It is kept for the compatibility.
 Notepad++ will deallocate every createed Scintilla control on exit, this message returns TRUE but does nothing.*

 **Parameters**: